-The Health Lodge, camp's first aid facility, is located in Camp Headquarters at the Osborn Shelter.
+The camp's first aid station is located in Camp Headquarters at the Bald Eagle Shelter.
 It is staffed by certified medical personnel during day camp hours who are responsible for the well-being of all campers and staff.
 The Health Lodge should be the first stop for any accidents, injuries, or sickness.
-If no one is available at the Health Lodge, use the radio on the front porch or proceed next door to the Dining Hall to seek assistance.